 I currently have a very skilled craftsman, Daren Millman, and he provides supervision in my absence and is responsible for most of the technical tuition.
 I also have Ed Wild, a local maker, and Jon Greenwood who will be working with you in the first few weeks of your course.
 However staff are free to come and go and I cannot guarantee to always have such capable assistance.
 Daren tends now to deal with teaching the techniques of wood preparation and joinery.
 Each student will be assigned to one of us, but can go to either one of us for information.
 Our aim is to go around the studio every morning to see that everyone knows what is in front of them and how to go about it.
 In this way we aim to start a small group of students doing the same things but pretty soon they are working at their own pace and needing individual attention.

-If you would like to know more about the various woodworking courses we deliver, please click here
+Please click the link if you would like to know more about the various woodworking courses we deliver.

 Apprentice trained cabinet maker with twenty one years experience, “one of the best makers, and one of the best teachers, that I know.
 Daren is amazing, he is one of those quiet, calm people that never gets flustered and always seems to have an answer to your problem” Daren Millman is the senior cabinetmaker at Rowden workshops.
 As such he is responsible for much of the woodworking technical teaching and the new development work within the workshop.
 If you have a joint that will not fit or a drawing to detail, go see Daren.